 - The output of the supportShow command.

-- The contents of any trace dump files on the switch.
+- Any core files, panic dumps or FFDC files that may have been generated.

 - System message (RAS) logs.

+- Other special feature logs.

-See also "Automatic trace dump transfers" on page 103.
+Refer to "Automatic trace dump transfers" on page 100.

-Power-on self test
+Power-on self-test

-By default, when you power on the system, the boot loader automatically performs power-on self tests and loads a Fabric OS kernel image.
+By default, when you power on the system, the boot loader automatically performs power-on self-tests and loads a Fabric OS kernel image.
+Likewise, if you issue the slotPower command, or insert a new blade, a power-on self test is run on that blade.